GROWN BY NATURE

 The National Institute on Drug Abuse says that “CBD has shown therapeutic efficacy in a range of animal models of anxiety and stress, reducing both behavioral and physiological (e.g., heart rate) measures of stress and anxiety.”

 CBD dosage seems to have a significant impact on how CBD affects those with anxiety disorders.
+CBD and THC, bind to special cannabinoid receptors in the brain.
 The anti-anxiety effects of CBD follow a bell-curve, a study published in Frontiers in Pharmacology suggests.
 A 300 mg dose of CBD seems to be the sweet spot, while 100mg and 900mg doses did not seem not to have a substantial effect.
+CB2 Receptors Primarily found in the peripheral nervous system, like your tissues and organs.
+These receptors are mostly found in the central nervous system and the peripheral nervous system.

 That’s also how marijuana is often delivered.
 The amount of CBD oil in these products can vary greatly.